Analysis - Take HP's slide personally, CEO Whitman tells employees

 "I hope that every HP employee took today's announcement personally," she said in the one-page internal memo on September 10.

-Calling HP's departure from the benchmark index it joined in 1997 a "blow to our brand," Whitman said the move showed many people still harboured doubts about her turnaround plan.
+Calling HP's departure from the benchmark index it joined in 1997 a "blow to our brand," Whitman said the moved showed many people still harboured doubts about her turnaround plan.

 "We need to make every sale," she stressed in the memo, which was seen by Reuters.